-This policy was assessed in May 2017 to determine whether there is a possible impact on any of the protected characteristics as defined in the Equality Act 2010
+This Policy was assessed in April 2022 to determine whether there is a possible impact on any of the nine protected characteristics as defined in the Equality Act 2010.
+The policy has also been assessed to determine whether it impacts on human rights against the FREDA principles (Fairness, Respect, Equality, Dignity, Autonomy).

-It was found to have potential impact on Disability only.
-It is recognized that some staff may require support, have specific needs or be unable to understand or read the text of this policy.
-In such instance it will be explained on a one-to-one basis by the Department responsible for this policy or the manager of the member of staff.
+It has potential impact on the following:

+Disability - It is recognised that some staff may requiresupport, have specific needs or be unable to understand or read the text of this policy.
+In such instances it will be explained on a one-to-one basis by the Department responsible for this policy or, the manager of the member of staff.
 Any support will be provided in confidence.